How Long Does Adoption Take in South Africa?

 The statistical reality in South Africa is clear: the large majority of children referred for adoption are black, while a high proportion of prospective adoptive parents are white, Indian, or Coloured.
 There are also significantly more children in the system who are older (ages 2 to 8) or who have medical conditions — including being HIV-positive or HIV-exposed — than there are healthy infants.

-Families who are fully open to transracial placement and to children outside the infant category can realistically expect a referral in 6 to 12 months after RACAP registration.
+Families who are fully open to transracial placement and to children outside the infant category may see a referral wait as short as 6 to 12 months after RACAP registration.

 Families seeking a healthy infant

 For families who are specifically seeking a healthy infant and are not open to transracial placement, the wait is significantly longer.
-A realistic estimate for this profile is 2 to 5 years after RACAP registration.
-In some cases, waits have extended beyond five years.
+The research cites 2 to 5 years after RACAP registration for a healthy infant of a specific race.

 This is not a judgment on what families should want — it is simply a description of where the supply-demand imbalance is most acute in the South African system.